kubernetes/enhancements/keps/sig-api-machinery/2155-clientgo-apply/README.md

 the caller doesn't have to deal with converting the response object into an apply configuration, and there is no possibility of the client modifying the object before converting it into an apply configuration.
-The problem with this approach is that it is tightly coupled, and there are many operations that return an object (get/create/update/patch/watch/list).
+The biggest problem with this approach is that there are many methods that return an object (get/create/update/patch/watch/list) that would all need to have a corresponding `<method>ForApply()`.

 Corner case: If the version of the managed fields does not match the object (which is possible, but only if changing versions and using the